Oblate: Conventual oblates

-There is a small number of conventual or claustral oblates, who reside in a monastic community.
+There is a number of conventual or claustral oblates, who live in a monastic community.
 If the person has not done so previously, after a year's probation they make a simple commitment of their lives to the monastery, which is received by the superior in the presence of the whole community.
-More on the level of committed volunteers, they would share in the life of the community and undertake, without remuneration, any work or service required of them.
-They are not, however, considered monks or nuns themselves.
-Often they wear a religious habit similar to, but distinct from, that of the monks or nuns.
-A conventual oblate may cancel this commitment at any time; and it is canceled automatically if the superior sends the oblate away for good reason, after simple consultation with the chapter.
+At the end of the canonical novitiate year, they make their oblation and promise obedience to the abbot, their willingness to share in monastic life and to place their own strengths at the disposal of the monastery and its mission.
+While the monks or nuns renounce all their own possessions with the solemn vows, a contract is concluded with the conventual oblates that regulates the mutual obligations.
+It also determines whether it is an oblation for a specific period of time or forever.
+The promise of an oblate can be dissolved by the oblate himself or by the abbot for a just reason.